Submissions

 General Author Guidelines

-2. The article contains the background and purpose of research, related studies, methods to solve the problem, results and discussion, conclusions, and reference list.
+2. The article contains the background and purpose of the research, related studies, methods to solve the problem, results and discussion, conclusions, and reference list.

-4. The Manuscript will be published in Kubik: Jurnal Publikasi Ilmiah Matematika after being reviewed by peer-reviewers.
+4. The Manuscript will be published in Kubik: Jurnal Publikasi Ilmiah Matematika after being reviewed by peer reviewers.

 Manuscript Preparation Guidelines